gulam101/LightPad/README.md

 ________________________________________________________________________________________________________________________________________

 [Previous Changes]
-+	Added Darkmode
++	Added Dark mode
-+	Added Lightmode
++	Added Light mode
 *	When making changes to document it will notify the user
 *	Fixed repo
 *	Corrected files